igordejanovic/parglare/docs/common.md

 The following attributes are available on the context object:

-- **start_position/end_position** - the beginning and the end in the input stream where the match occured. `start_position` is the location of the first element/character in the input while the `end_position` is one past the last element/character of the match.
+- **start_position/end_position** - the beginning and the end in the input stream where the match occurred. `start_position` is the location of the first element/character in the input while the `end_position` is one past the last element/character of the match.
 Thus `end_position - start_position` will give the lenght of the match including the layout.
 You can use